qvirtualofficial/flight-tracking-configuration/README.md

 3. Add a message template with variables that will be logged
 4. Optionally set initial values and timeouts
 5. Drag events to reorder them as needed
-6. Export your configuration and import it into SmartCARS Central
+6. Export your configuration and import it into smartCARS Central

 ### Example Configuration